graker/oc-mapmarkers-plugin/README.md

 ## Roadmap

 Current roadmap is to:

+* do some refactoring to similar component methods like loadMarkers
+* add sprites support for markers
 * move map component styles to CSS assets
-* make more use of attached posts and albums